lichaozhy/tjucs-airank-2025/document/benchmark/034bf6b5-dc18-45da-bfaf-337589125632/README.md

 ![alt text](assets/2-1.png)

 UniEQA, a new unified evaluation benchmark for embodied artificial intelligence, is designed to evaluate MLLMs in terms of 5 core capabilities with 12 detailed dimensions.
 The benchmark is established based on seven heterogeneous data sources, covering simulated and real-world scenarios.
-The benchmark contains a total of 5378 question-answer pairs, of which 4445 are completely different questions format.
-By integrating multiple existing EQA benchmarks with newly annotated datasets and performing manual review, UniEQA effectively ensures its reliability, comprehensiveness and diversity.
+The benchmark contains a total of 5378 question-answer pairs, of which 4445 are completely different question formats.
+By integrating multiple existing EQA benchmarks with newly annotated datasets and performing manual review, UniEQA effectively ensures its reliability, comprehensiveness, and diversity.
 ## Benchmark characteristics

 - **Broad Coverage of Capabilities**: It encompasses 5 core capabilities – object understanding, spatiotemporal perception, embodied knowledge, embodied reasoning, and task planning – and achieves a hierarchical and detailed evaluation from basic cognition to advanced cognitive abilities.